 The Instigation, and first Part of the second Vision

 I was listening to a recording of the mater’s voice, and I fell into utter confusion.
 This man talks in contradictions, paradoxes and uses the same words in disconnected contexts with different meanings.
 Rejection, analysing, criticism culminated in resentment.
 I had not been listening for some time.

 At this moment of resentment, I wondered what would be the result, if I could stop my mind from analysing and avoiding perception.
-Could I take in the information before my mind would cut in with censoring?
-This idea was accompanied with a strong desire and a moderate annoyance about my mind.
+Could I imbibe the information before my mind would cut in with censoring?
+This idea was accompanied by a strong desire and a moderate annoyance about my mind.